obibabobi/MWAITmeasurements/README.md

 CAUTION!
 THIS IS A PROTOTYPE!
 DO NOT USE IN PRODUCTIVE SYSTEMS!
 This framework interacts directly with some hardware the Linux kernel uses as well.
-Side effects are not unlikely, leading to potential data loss and system instability!
+Side effects are not unlikely, leading to potential negative consequences like data loss and system instability!

 # Dependencies